AmyLuc/School_District_Analysis/README.md

 ### 9th Grade Scores

+* Reading scores fell by about 0.1%
+* Math scores fell by about 0.2%

 ###### Original
 <img width="615" alt="9th_grade_scores_Or" src="https://user-images.githubusercontent.com/91698325/146837427-3e4984b7-5c5a-41ce-ac38-4ff579eb4cc7.png">

 ###### Repeated
 <img width="617" alt="9th_grade_scores_Re" src="https://user-images.githubusercontent.com/91698325/146837475-dc8a37c8-6499-4fab-af33-5c0303057dbc.png">

-* Reading scores fell by about 0.1%
-* Math scores fell by about 0.2%

 ---

 ### Scores by School Size

-*
-*
+* Only the percent passing reading in medium schools was at all affected.
+Even then, it was only by a 0.1% decrease.

 ###### Original